Builder Licensing (Online)

 How do I registser for CPD courses?

 A list of CHBA BC courses that are approved for CPD points can be found here.
-CHBA BC offers courses in a variety of formats, including eLearning, Seminars, and Webinars.
-Students can select courses that best suit their leaning preferences and schedules.
+CHBA BC offers courses in a variety of formats, including eLearning, Seminars, Webinars, and Online Recordings.
+Students can select courses that best suit their learning preferences and schedules.

 Why do I need Continuing Professional Development (CPD)?

-BC Housing’s Licensing and Consumer Services requires that all active licensed residential builders complete a minimum of 20 CPD points related to the residential construction industry on an annual basis.
-Points can be earned through training, from research and education (or a combination of both).
+BC Housing’s Licensing and Consumer Services requires that all active licensed residential builders complete a minimum of 20 Continuing Professional Development (CPD) points related to the residential construction industry on an annual basis.
+CPD points can be earned through training, from research and education (or a combination of both).

 For more details, please visit BC Housing’s website at: https://www.bchousing.org/licensing-consumer-services/builder-licensing/CPD